Get a Great General Purpose Reward Card and Use It for All of Your Spending (2021)

 - You'll get some other attractive benefits with the Sapphire Reserve Card.
 These include airport lounge access, primary rental car insurance, and top-of-the-line travel and shopping protections.

-You can always use them (at a fixed value of 1.5 cents each) to offset grocery store, home improvement store and restaurant purchases on your credit card bill, or make any travel purchase through the Chase website.
+You can always use Ultimate Rewards points (at a fixed value of 1.5 cents each) to offset grocery store, home improvement store and restaurant purchases on your credit card bill, or make any travel purchase through the Chase website.

-If you don't value the airport lounge benefit and won't be spending very much on travel, you can always get the Sapphire Preferred Card, instead of the Sapphire Reserve, to enable transferring your points to travel partners.
-Its annual fee is only $95.
-You'll only receive 1.25 cents per point when you use your points for offsetting credit card charges or making travel purchases through Chase, but you are likely to want to transfer your points to travel partners anyway, and you can always temporarily upgrade your card to the Sapphire Reserve at a later time to cash out your points.
+If you don't value the airport lounge benefit and won't be spending very much on travel, you can always get the Sapphire Preferred Card, instead of the Sapphire Reserve.
+Its annual fee is only $95 and you can offset part of the fee with a $50 hotel credit (that you can only use on likely slightly overpriced rates through the Chase website).
+You'll only receive 1.25 cents per point (rather than 1.5 cents) when you use your points for offsetting credit card charges or making travel purchases through Chase, but since you are likely to get even more than 1.5 cents in value when you transfer your points to Hyatt or other travel partners, you are unlikely to want to take advantage of this option anyways.
+And you can always temporarily upgrade your card to the Sapphire Reserve at a later time to cash out your points.

 As part of a discussion of the best general purpose reward cards, it helps to understand how “bonus categories” work.